rspective/voucherify.js/README.md

 ### Track custom events

-This method allows send custom event which can trigger predefined actions.
+This method allows sending custom event which can trigger subsequent actions.
 It is enabled by default.
 There is no need for changing project configuration.

 `Voucherify.track(eventName, metadata, customer, function callback (response) { })`

 - `eventName` - required, an identifier of event
-- `metadata` - required, an object containing data related with event
+- `metadata` - required, an object containing data describing an event
-- `customer` - optional, customer profile
+- `customer` - optional, customer details, by default Voucherify takes profile declared with method Voucherify.setIdentity()

 ### Use utils to calculate discount and price after discount